-Evacuation procedures are covered in the tutorial and the classroom, but all students should familiarize themselves with the emergency exits in school.
-When the fire alarm sounds, all students should quietly and quickly evacuate the building in an orderly manner, via the nearest emergency exit indicated by a member of staff.
-Students convene in their class groups in the designated Assembly Point.
+Evacuation and lockdown procedures are covered in the tutorial and the classroom, but all students should familiarize themselves with the emergency exits in school.
+When the fire alarm sounds, all students should quietly and quickly evacuate the building in an orderly manner (and as indicated and explained during the tutorials), via the nearest emergency exit indicated by a member of staff.
+Students convene in their class groups in the designated Assembly Point, where registration will be taken.
 Students should not take any bags with them.